vzoa/info-tool/README.md

 # ZOA Info Tool
 ZOA Info Tool is a desktop application to help the controllers of the [Oakland ARTCC on Vatsim](https://oakartcc.org/) quickly access status, routing and airspace information.

 The app is built using WinUI3 – the latest UI framework from Microsoft – and distributed as an unpackaged, self-contained executable + assemblies.

+# Download
 Find the latest release: https://github.com/vzoa/info-tool/releases

 # Features
 * View real-world D-ATIS for ZOA airports (from https://datis.clowd.io/ API)